Multiplicative vertex algebras and quantum loop algebras: Introduction

 Section~\ref{sec:compatibility-KHA} upgrades these multiplicative vertex coalgebras into multiplicative vertex bialgebras.
 In \S\ref{sec:HAs}, we begin by defining the Hall product on all the K-groups above, taking care to note a slight discrepancy (Proposition~\ref{prop:twisted-preprojective-KHA}) between the Hall products of the two sides of \eqref{eq:preprojective-to-critical-K-groups-intro}.
-In \S\ref{sec:compatibility}, we prove the main compatibility theorem between the vertex coalgebra and Hall algebra structures on $K_\sT(T^*\fM)$.
+In \S\ref{sec:compatibility}, we prove the main compatibility theorems between the vertex coalgebra and Hall algebra structures on the K-groups of $\fM$ and $T^*\fM$.
 This gives an geometric interpretation of the formal variable $z$ appearing in the vertex coalgebra as the weight of a certain $\bC^\times$-action.
 Finally, in \S\ref{sec:comparison-ambient-vertex-bialgebra}, we show that the natural morphism $K_\sT^{\crit}(\fM_{Q^{\trip}}, \tr W^{\trip}) \to K_\sT(\fM_{Q^{\trip}})$, known already to be a Hall algebra morphism, also preserves the vertex coalgebra structure.
-We also record (\S\ref{sec:quiver-KHA-shuffle-formula}) some explicit formulas for the vertex bialgebra on the rhs.
+We also record (\S\ref{sec:quiver-KHA-shuffle-formula}) some explicit formulas for the vertex bialgebra on the right hand side.

 Appendix~\ref{sec:kunneth-properties} gives a general strategy to prove K\"unneth theorems in equivariant K-theory, using excision along a (equivariant) stratification whose strata individually satisfy K\"unneth theorems.
 While the strategy is insufficient when applied to $K_\sT(T^*\fM)$, it does work for the related stack $\fN^{\nil}$ of quiver representations with nilpotent endomorphism.